syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMap-Elements.md

 The `OverflowMode` property aligns the labels that overlap with each other.
 The labels can be customized using the `Trim`, `Wrap`, and `Hide` options.
 The default value of the `OverflowMode` property is Trim.

+#### Trim

+To avoid the data labels are displayed outside the leaf node bounds, labels can be trim using property OverflowMode `Trim` option.

 {% tabs %}

 {% highlight xml %}